 Educators Patty Janes (left) and Sam Barlow, both participants in the TREC (now PolarTREC program) onboard Healy.
 Port of Dutch Harbor and community of Unalaska in background.
 Patty Janes's website at: Scholastic Magazines - www.scholastic.com/globalwarming

-Jackie Grebmeier is the U.S. representative to the the International Arctic Science Committee (IASC) and also serves on the organization's Executive Board as Vice-President.
+Jackie Grebmeier is the U.S. delegate to the the International Arctic Science Committee (IASC) and also serves on the organization's Executive Board as a Vice-President.
 IASC is a nongovernmental, international organization with the mission of encouraging, facilitating, and promoting the full range of basic and applied research in the Arctic, "encouraging cooperation and integration of human, social, and natural sciences concerned with the Arctic at a circumarctic or international level and providing scientific advice on arctic issues."
 The IASC Secretariat is based in Potsdam, Germany.
 IASC is a scientific associate of the International Council for Science and has observer status with the Arctic Council, a high-level forum for cooperation, coordination and interaction among the eight Arctic states, as well as indigenous communities and other Arctic residents.
 U.S. participation in IASC is coordinated by the Polar Research Board, a unit of the U.S. National Academy of Science.
 More information on U.S. participation in the organization is available on the IASC-USA website

 Impacts of Climate change on the Eco-Systems and Chemistry of the Arctic Pacific Environment (ICESCAPE) is a NASA supported program we are participating in through a collaborative project with Dr. Karen Frey of Clark University.
 The title of our project is "The Potential Impacts of Sea Ice Decline and River Discharge Shifts on Biological Productivity in the Chukchi and Beaufort Seas"